Alt Text: Little Details That Really Matter for SEO

 Always include alt text on your call-to-action buttons.
 Otherwise, screen readers might skip over them!

-Examples of the Bad, the Okay, the Good, and the Great
+Examples of Bad, Okay, Good, and Great Alt Text

 Keeping these best practices in mind, let’s look at some example alt text for the image below.